BubbleCoding/GSE/Advanced Topics in Computer Graphics/sketch_3DGameOfLife/README.md

 -- https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life --

 Rules of my game of life:<br/>
 if a node has 3 neighbours it becomes/stays alive.
-If a node has less than 2 or more then 3 neighbours it dies. if a node has 2 neighbours its state doesn't change.
+If a node has less than 2 or more then 3 neighbours it dies. if a node has 2 neighbours its state doesn't change.<br/>
+Math used<br/>
+TO find all the neighbours of each node I first did some exploration to figure out how each node is related to each other.
+Since each node has a index value that never changes I used that to figure out what all the index values are of the neighbours and then gave each node a list of neighbour indices.
+I figourde out that you can find each neighbour with:

+n = width of grid

+middle layer<br/>
+index-n-1  index-n index-n+1 index-1 index+1 index+n-1 index+n index+n+1

+bottom layer<br/>
+index-n-1-n*n index-n-n*n index-n+1-n*n index-1-n*n index+1-n*n index+n-1-n*n index+n-n*n index+n+1-n*n index-n*n<br/>

+top layer <br/>
+index-n-1+n*n index-n+n*n index-n+1+n*n index-1+n*n index+1+n*n index+n-1+n*n index+n+n*n index+n+1+n*n index+n*n<br/>

+However when you use this you need to keep in mind that when a node is at the edge of the grid it will also add nodes that arent their neighbour.
+To fix this we first need to remove all nullpointer expections and afterward remove each neighbour that isnt a real neighbour but that does exist.
+To do this I compared each neighbour to the node in question if they had a x, y or z value that was further away than 1 step.<br/>

 Resources used to code:<br/>
 https://processing.org/